kat6123/fixator/README.md

 * When the result is ready "hour" goroutine will merge sorted arrays using the heap.
 ## Usage
 1) Service can be set up using config.yaml file.
+Use --yaml flag to define the path, otherwise default is used.

 2) Service start and end hour in .yaml defines the time when select requests can be handled.
 Out of this range service returns the error.
 ## ToDo: